 The summary statements of operations data for the years ended December 31, 2018 and 2019 and the selected balance sheet data as of December 31, 2018 and 2019 presented below are derived from our audited financial statements included elsewhere in this prospectus.
-The summary statements of operations data for the three months ended March 31, 2019 and 2020 and the selected balance sheet data as of March 31, 2020 are derived from our unaudited financial statements and related notes included elsewhere in this prospectus.
-We have prepared the unaudited interim financial statements on a basis consistent with our audited financial statements and, in the opinion of management, such unaudited interim financial statements reflect all adjustments, consisting only of normal recurring adjustments, that are necessary for the fair presentation of our unaudited interim financial statements.
-Our historical results are not necessarily indicative of the results that may be expected in the future, and the results for the three months ended March 31, 2020 are not necessarily indicative of the results to be expected for the full year or any other period.
+Our historical results are not necessarily indicative of the results that may be expected in the future.
 The following summary financial data should be read together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in this prospectus.